Icesito68/Port-Windows-11-Poco-X3-pro/guide/English/2-install-en.md

 > Put it to the microSD card if possible

-### Flash the uefi image from twrp.
+### Flash the uefi image from TWRP
-Navigate to the `uefi.img` file and flash it into boot.
+Navigate to the `uefi.img` file and flash it into boot

 # Boot back into Android
-> Use your backup boot image from TWRP.
+> Use your backup boot image from TWRP

 # Finished!